 The Nature Reserve is open 7 days a week, including bank holidays.
 Christmas opening hours are published in December.*

 0191 584 3112

 Coffee Shop: 10.00 am – 4.00 pm *check our latest covid-19 update here.

 We’re dog friendly!
 Well behaved humans & dogs are welcome inside our Visitor Centre and Coffee Shop.

 Access to Low Barns Nature Reserve and Visitor Centre is free but non-members are asked to make a donation for car parking.
 Visitors are welcome to make use of our mobility scooter.
-To book the mobility scooter please call us on 0191 584 3112.
+To book the mobility scooter please click on the link below or call us on 0191 584 3112.

 For details about hiring Low Barns Visitor Centre for your event, please email email@example.com